gohugoio/hugo/docs/content/templates/views.md

 ## Creating a content view

-To create a new view, simple create a template in each of your different content type directories with the view name.
+To create a new view, simply create a template in each of your different content type directories with the view name.
 In the following example, we have created a "li" view and a "summary" view for our two content types of post and project.
 As you can see, these sit next to the [single